Pelicans rally past Suns 125-114 after Booker's injury

 AP Sports Writer

-PHOENIX (AP) — Brandon Ingram scored 37 points, CJ McCollum added 23 and the New Orleans Pelicans beat the top-seeded Phoenix Suns 125-114 on Tuesday night in Game 2, evening the series in their Western Conference first-round matchup.

-Not only did the Suns lose the game, but they’re unsure about the health status of All-Star guard Devin Booker, who was spectacular in the first half with 31 points before leaving with right hamstring tightness in the third quarter.
+Not only did the Suns lose the game, but they’re unsure about the health status of Booker, the All-Star guard who was spectacular in the first half with 31 points before leaving with right hamstring tightness in the third quarter.

 The Suns — who led the NBA with a franchise-record 64 wins during the regular season — trailed 77-74 when he departed.

+“We’ve got guys that are more than capable of stepping up,” Suns guard Chris Paul said.
+“Book was killing.
+He was having a big-time game, but it is what it is.”

-Phoenix kept the game close without its leading scorer and even took a lead early in the fourth, but the Pelicans rallied, getting big 3s from Jose Alvarado, Ingram and McCollum to take an advantage they wouldn’t relinquish.
+Phoenix kept the game close without its leading scorer and even took a lead early in the fourth, but the Pelicans rallied, getting big 3s from Jose Alvarado, CJ McCollum and Ingram to take an advantage they wouldn’t relinquish.
+McCollum finished with 23 points.

 The Pelicans admitted they were a little surprised by the intensity of their Game 1 loss, especially during the first half when they fell into a 19-point halftime hole.
 They didn’t make the same mistake on Tuesday, taking a 30-28 lead after one quarter.